joe9p/msp1/README.md

 The styling was also specific as I wanted to have a lot of space between images, text, backgrounds, menu items etc to all accomodate to the clean look.

+My design choices were integral throughout my testing process also as I aimed my HTML and CSS to match with my design choices so everything suited and produced an informal and sleek site.

 ## Wireframes

 Below is the wireframes I designed before creating my website to show the design I wanted to go for and how the contents would be displayed.